asalovaara/Trollbot/documentation/Web User-Interface Guide.md

 ![](images/roomlist.png)

-Web GUI logger functionality

 The Web User Interface features a limited version of the command line logger functionality.
-Working requires TRACKER_STORE_URL .env variable value to match the tracker store url used in the Rasa `endpoints.yml` file.
+Working requires TRACKER_STORE_URL environment variable value to match the tracker store url used in the Rasa `endpoints.yml` file.

 ![Web GUI log buttons](images/gui_log_buttons.png)

-**GENERATE LOG** button fetches the corresponding conversation history from Rasa's tracker store database and creates a csv log of it in the `logs` folder.
+**GENERATE LOG**: Fetches the corresponding conversation history from Rasa's tracker store database and creates a csv log of it in the `logs` folder.

-**DELETE FROM TRACKER STORE** deletes the corresponding conversation history from Rasa's tracker store database.
+**DELETE FROM TRACKER STORE**: Deletes the corresponding conversation history from Rasa's tracker store database.

 Note: Joining a room after conversation history deletion starts a new conversation which is saved in the tracker store under the same name.
 The old chat messages are still displayed in the room until Trollbot server is restarted, but have no effect on the bot's behavior.